'Patients Will Die': One County's Challenge To Trump's 'Conscience Rights' Rule

 HHS declined to offer comment for this story, because litigation regarding its rule is ongoing.
 But the department summarized and responded to nearly a quarter-million comments that were submitted during the 60-day public comment period after the rule was first proposed in January 2018.

-In response to commenters who raised the emergency issue, the HHS said, that its final rule does not explicitly conflict with federal laws that require health workers to provide emergency treatment for any and all patients.
+In response to commenters who raised the emergency issue, HHS said its final rule does not explicitly conflict with federal laws that require health workers to provide emergency treatment for any and all patients.

 To this, Santa Clara County counsel Williams responds, "What the [federal] rule doesn't do is actually say that it doesn't apply in emergencies."